 What Are Some Ways I Can Use Chili Powder?

 Chili powder was invented for making chili con carne, a Tex-Mex dish that's name literally means, 'chile peppers and meat.'
 The powdered ingredients were sold as a blend to save people from using traditional cooking method that take longer to prepare.
-Today, chili powder is used in many other recipes like barbecue, tacos, and corn on the cob.
+Today, chili powder is used in many other recipes like barbecue, taco seasoning, and corn on the cob.
 Learn more about how to use chili powder in our Spice Spotlight Chili Powder blog.